datafold-dev/datafold/README.rst

 How does it compare to other software?
 ======================================

-*The selection only includes other Python packages.*
+*Note: This list covers only Python packages.*

 * `scikit-learn <https://scikit-learn.org/stable/>`__
    provides algorithms and models along the entire machine learning pipeline, with a